Jey-Cee/ioBroker.enocean/README.md

 ## Changelog

+### 0.3.3
+* add techin procedure for FSR61 to Packet_handler.js
+* add ack for cmd & optionals
+* added A5-14-09
+* use queue for sending message
+* changed Telefunken SES FS-EO to D2-01-08
+* fix A5-04-01 calculation
+* fix TF-13-10 calculation

 ### 0.3.2
 * added possibility to request a device directly
 * added Base ID & Sender ID to configuration